EORI Registration in Portugal - Updated Guide 2021

 based on 5 reviews.

 The EORI number is used by Portuguese companies engaged in import and export activities.
 The Economic Operator Registration and Identification (EORI) is used throughout the European Union and companies incorporated in all of the member countries that engage in trade and customs operations use it.
 The EORI system was established in order to serve as a tool for the implementation of the regulations set forth by the European Council and the European Parliament.
 The aim is to use a common number, unique to each economic operator, that can be used throughout the European Community.
-Our Portuguese lawyers are at the disposal of foreigners willing to open a company in the trading sector for which an EORI number is necessary.
+Our Portuguese lawyers are at the disposal of foreigners willing to open a company in 2021 in the trading sector for which an EORI number is necessary.
 They can provide complete legal support.

 Assigning the EORI number in Portugal